-There’s no doubt about it, ticks are nasty little buggers.
-Any creature that attaches itself to your skin and sucks your blood is high on the list of things you want to avoid.
+There’s no doubt about it — ticks are nasty little bugs.
+Any creature that attaches itself to skin and sucks blood is high on the list of things you want to avoid.
 Worse yet, ticks present a health risk for both dogs and humans.

-They can transmit a number of diseases, including Rocky Mountain spotted fever, Lyme disease, and — in the case of the female wood tick — something called tick paralysis.
+They can feed on hosts’ blood for a few hours or a few weeks — yuck — then drop off to lay thousands of eggs.
 Different ticks have distinct lifestyles that influence when they’re most active.
 Most present a higher risk during warmer months, but they’re a year-round threat in many places.

-Ticks may be very small black dots, about the size of the head of a pin; or they can be larger and more easily seen, about half the size of a ladybug.
+Ticks may start out as very small, black dots, about the size of the head of a pin; or they can be larger and more easily seen, about half the size of a ladybug.
 When engorged with blood, the tick’s body swells and it holds firmly to a dog’s skin.

 Because the blood of a tick can be dangerous, don’t crush it between your fingers.
 Also, flushing it down the toilet will not kill it.

 If the head remains in the skin, you may be able to remove it with the tweezers.
 If not, it will likely come out on its own, but you should check with your vet for advice on whether to try to remove it or simply leave it and watch for signs of infection.